 Fortunately for us, this never occurred.

-During the first month of the war against Italy, the Regia Aéronautica was not very active on Malta because it was very engaged over France near Toulon, in the Alpes - where the weather was very stormy, inducing heavy losses - and in North Tunis
+During the first month of the war against Italy, the Regia Aéronautica was not very active on Malta because it was very engaged over France near Toulon, in the Alpes - where the weather was very stormy, inducing heavy losses - and in North Tunisia.

 Moreover, the Italian attacks against Malta were not sufficiently efficient for the British airmen who have been confronted to the Luftwaffe at Dunkirk.

-Hurricanes was a bad news for the crews of the Italian bombers.
+A bit later, the arrival of Hurricanes was a bad news for the crews of the Italian bombers.

 For me, it's amazing the Gladiator were never based in Australia, at the moment of the enhancement of a true will of conquest was very clear in Japan.